Beaches in the Andamans

 Scooter Rental

-The cost of renting a scooter is INR 400 – 500 per day, petrol excluded.
-This is best and the most comfortable way to travel in Andaman.
+The cost of renting a scooter is INR 400 – INR 500 per day, excluding petrol.
+This is the best and the most comfortable way to travel in the Andamans.

 A guide to Andaman